band/bandstands/labBench/Obsidian-Git install and setup.md

+# Obsidian-Git install and setup

- Obsidian-Git install and setup req'ts.:
+ Obsidian-Git install and setup requirements:
  Computer environment: these instructions are established and tested on macOS

   - Github: